- This event has passed.

 You are invited to any of our seminars or retreat experiences as you desire to enhance your own spiritual and personal journey.
 Additionally, we hope you will consider a commitment to the 18-month program to prepare you to guide others effectively as you offer spiritual direction.
 As you complete the entire program, you will receive a Certificate in Spiritual Direction and the confidence and skills that enable you to guide others with proficiency, artistry, and wisdom.

-We hope to see you in January and further seminars in March and May.
-The entire program consists of six seminars as well as several other training experiences:
+We hope to see you in January and at further seminars in March and May.

 The Celtic Spirit (Introduction to Celtic Themes): January 4-6, 2018, Thursday – Saturday

 Landscape of the Soul (A Celtic Conversation of Soul and Nature): March 1-3, 2018, Thursday – Saturday

 Coming Home (Spiritual Development across the Human Lifespan): May 11-13, 2018, Friday – Sunday